 What is the Purpose of Medicare Advantage?

 When you compare Original Medicare and a Medigap plan with Medicare Advantage, it may seem like there’s no purpose.
-Yet, millions of people join a private health plan every year and they are satisfied with their coverage.
+Yet, millions of people join a private health plan every year, and they are satisfied getting their Medicare benefits this way.

 The true purpose of Medicare Advantage is choice.
 There are many different plan options.
 Plus, a plan can’t turn you down due to your health status.
 You cannot be denied coverage.

 Many people want more than just major medical coverage, which is what Original Medicare offers.
 This is where Medicare Advantage plans shine.